NOTE: The next Faculty Activity Report will be due May 31, 2021, covering January 1, 2020 - April 30, 2021.

 New faculty may cite work begun prior to AU employment so long as the publication/presentation is subsequent to being hired by Andrews University.
 To receive credit, the citation must indicate the “current address” as Andrews University for publications and presentations.

 Emeritus and adjunct faculty members are eligible for the FAR award so long as they maintain an active affiliation with Andrews University, review their FAR with their department chair, and include their Andrews University affiliation on their publications and presentations.

 |May 31||The online entry portal is open year-round; however, each faculty member must enter and self-score the reported activities and review the FAR with the department chair by the end of May.
 Faculty members submit the FAR entries and supporting documentation online (https://vault.andrews.edu/faculty-report/research/index).|

-|The Research Office audits the reported activities and scores, communicating with the faculty member directly regarding missing documentation or scoring questions.|
+|June - July||Research Office audits the reported activities and scores, communicating with the faculty member directly regarding missing documentation or scoring questions.|

-|July - August||If needed, unresolved disagreements may be submitted to a subcommittee of Scholarly Research Council for arbitration.|
+|July - August||If needed, unresolved disagreements may be submitted to a subcommittee of the Scholarly Research Council for arbitration.|

-|The Research Office sends copies of the FAR and summary reports to department chairs and school deans for their records.|
+|September||Research Office sends copies of the FAR as well as summary reports to department chairs and school deans for their records.|